Liam Byrne: Parliamentary career

-Early career
+1st term (2004–2005)

-He was selected to contest the Birmingham Hodge Hill by-election following the resignation of the veteran Labour MP Terry Davis to become the Secretary General of the Council of Europe.
-On 15 July 2004, the same day as Labour lost Leicester South in another by-election, Byrne squeaked home with a majority of just 460.
-The campaign, led by Tom Watson MP, drew criticism from antiracists for its tactics, particularly a Labour leaflet proclaiming "Labour is on your side – the Lib Dems are on the side of failed asylum seekers".
+Byrne was selected to contest the Birmingham Hodge Hill by-election following the resignation of the veteran Labour MP Terry Davis to become the Secretary-General of the Council of Europe.
+At the by-election, Byrne was elected to Parliament as MP for Birmingham Hodge Hill with 36.5% of the vote and a majority of 460.
+The campaign, led by MP Tom Watson, drew criticism from antiracists for its tactics, particularly a Labour leaflet proclaiming "Labour is on your side – the Lib Dems are on the side of failed asylum seekers".
 Byrne himself said, "I know that people here are worried about fraudulent asylum claims and illegal immigration.
 Yet the Lib Dems ignore what people say.
 They ignore what local people really want.
 The Lib Dems want to keep giving welfare benefits to failed asylum seekers.
 They voted for this in Parliament on 1 March 2004.
-They want your money – and mine – to go to failed asylum seekers."
+They want your money – and mine – to go to failed asylum seekers".

-Upon election, he made his maiden speech on 22 July 2004 in which he condemned racial hatred.
+Upon election, Byrne made his maiden speech on 22 July 2004 in which he condemned racial hatred.

-2005–2010
+2nd term (2005–2010)

-Following his re-election in 2005, he was appointed Parliamentary Under-Secretary of State for Care Services at the Department of Health led by Secretary of State Patricia Hewitt.
+At the 2005 general election, Byrne was re-elected as MP for Birmingham Hodge Hill with an increased vote share of 48.6% and an increased majority of 5,449.
+Following the election, Byrne was appointed Parliamentary under-secretary of state for Care Services at the Department of Health led by Secretary of State Patricia Hewitt.

-Byrne had been a vocal campaigner for road safety; in 2005, he handed a petition in to Parliament demanding tougher punishments for dangerous drivers.
+A vocal campaigner for Road Safety, Byrne handed a petition in to Parliament in 2005 demanding tougher punishments for dangerous drivers.
 He sat on the parliamentary committee that shaped the Road Safety Act 2006, which increased fixed penalty fines for driving while using a mobile.
 In November 2007, he was fined £100 and received three points on his driving licence for using his mobile phone while driving.

-Following the 2006 local elections, he was promoted to replace Hazel Blears as Minister of State for Policing and Counter-terrorism at the Home Office.
-However, just a fortnight later Home Secretary John Reid moved him to the immigration role, switching portfolios with Tony McNulty.
+Following the 2006 local elections, he was promoted in place of Hazel Blears as Minister of State for Policing and Counter-terrorism at the Home Office.
+However, just a fortnight later Home Secretary John Reid transferred him to the Immigration role, switching portfolios with Tony McNulty.
 Byrne's move was seen as an attempt by Reid to reorganise a dysfunctional immigrations system which Byrne completed, as well as establishing UK Border Agency, introduced a points system and developed the idea of earned citizenship.
 During this period he was also Minister for the West Midlands.